postmodern/deployml/README.md

 * Does not require anything else to be installed on the servers.
 * Maintains separation between the production and development servers, for security reasons.
-* Provides convenient Rake tasks for your project.
+* Provides convenient Rake and Thor tasks for your project.
+* Provides a simple command-line util using Thor.
 * Can deploy Ruby web applications or static sites.
 * Supports many common SCMs:
   * SubVersion (SVN)